yuryweiland/js-orderboard/README.md

-# Система управления табло заказов

-1. На мониторе сотрудника запускаем файл index.html
-2. На табло запускаем файл panel.html
+# Cafe Orders Board & Chief Panel

+Contents:
+1. ./index.html - Orders board for clients
+2. ./panel.html - Orders panel for cafe Chief and administration

-Размеры шрифтов для экранов регулируются в файле css/style.css .status-container h2 (font-size) - размер шрифта заголовков "Готовы" и "Готовятся" .orders-container .order p (font-size) - размер шрифта заказов
+To change styles you may edit file ./css/style.css .status-container h2 (font-size) - font size for "Cooking now" and "Ready" titles .orders-container .order p (font-size) - font size for order number in lists (for clients)